Gwalior State: Development in Gwalior State

 Jayajirao Shinde was the founder of Development in Gwalior after 1857 and worked for the people of Gwalior to establish their own businesses.
 He was a very good artist of Gwalior Gharana classical music and opened a school for learning music.
-The Gwalior got its music in his regein.
+The Gwalior got its music in his reign.

 GCB – Knight Grand Cross Order of the Bath (medal 1.1.1877), GCSI – (25.6.1861), CIE (1.1.1878).

 In 1872 the state lent 7.5 million for the construction of the Agra-Gwalior portion of the Great Indian Peninsular Railway, and a similar amount in 1873 for the Indore-Nimach section of the Rajputana-Malwa railway.
 A personal salute of 21 guns was conferred in 1877, (Note: The five largest princely states in British India were Hyderabad, Kashmir, Mysore, Gwalior and Baroda.
 The rulers of these were entitled to the 21-gun salute.
 Wavell, who was Viceroy from 1943 to 1947 and was entitled to a 31-gun salute because of his position, reminded himself of these 21-gun states with the mnemonic of "Hot kippers make good breakfast".) and Jayajirao became a Counsellor of the Empress and later on a GCB and CIE.
 In 1882 land was ceded by the state for the Midland section of the Great Indian Peninsular Railway.

 In 1885 Gwalior fort and Morar cantonment, with some other villages, which had been held by British troops since 1858, were exchanged for Jhansi city.